 having a spinal anaesthetic are less likely to have apnoea’s.

 general anaesthetic if:

-general anaesthetic, nurses and doctors watch them carefully
+spinal or general anaesthetic, nurses and doctors watch them carefully in

-having irregular breathing patterns after surgery with a spinal
+breathing patterns after surgery with a spinal anaesthetic.
+There are

 If your baby has any of

 the following within 48 hours (two days) after their

 consultation with the Royal Children's Hospital (RCH) Department of